etendosoftware/docs/compiled_docs.md

 3. Restart Docker image using `./gradlew copilot.stop` and `./gradlew copilot.start` tasks

-4. You need to do a _update.database smartbuild_ to compile the environment of Etendo Classic.
+4. Do an `update.database smartbuild` to compile the environment of Etendo Classic.

     ``` bash title="Terminal"
     ./gradlew update.database smartbuild --info
     ```

-4. After that, you must configure the tool in a Copilot App, in order to do that, go to _Copilot App_ and pick the _OCR Tool_ option in the _Tool_ tab.
+4. After that, configure the tool in a Copilot App, in order to do that, go to **Copilot App** and pick the **OCR Tool** option in the **Tool** tab.

 5. Update you application:
-    - If its an OpenAI Assistant, click in the _Sync OpenAI Assistant_ button.
+    - If its an OpenAI Assistant, click in the **Sync OpenAI Assistant** button.
     - If its a Langchain App, restart copilot with the following commands:
     ``` bash title="Terminal"
     ./gradlew copilot.stop